Sheldon Adelson, casino mogul who made big bets on Trump and Netanyahu, dies at 87

 In November 2018, Trump awarded Adelson’s wife the highest U.S. civilian honor, the Presidential Medal of Freedom, a move critics assailed as a presidential “thank you” for the couple’s financial backing.
 During the White House ceremony, Trump hailed the Adelsons for protecting “the sacred heritage of the Jewish faith,” placed the medal around her neck and kissed her on both cheeks.

+“I know that a lot of people think that guys like me succeed by stepping on the broken backs of employees and other people, but they don’t understand that we, too, have philosophies and ideals that we adhere to very scrupulously,” Adelson said at a Las Vegas event in 2008, according to the New Yorker magazine.

-Adelson also backed Republican President George W. Bush, then poured tens of millions of dollars into failed 2008 and 2012 efforts to defeat Democratic President Barack Obama.
+Adelson also backed Bush, who served eight years as president, then poured tens of millions of dollars into failed 2008 and 2012 efforts to defeat Obama.

-Known for his extensive philanthropy and business ventures in Israel and donations to Jewish causes, Adelson counted conservative Prime Minister Netanyahu as a close friend.
-He launched Israel Hayom, a free newspaper, in 2007 and it became the most-read daily in Israel.
-Critics said it favored Netanyahu.
+Adelson changed the Israeli media landscape in 2007 by launching Israel Hayom, a free right-wing daily newspaper that took a pro-Netanyahu line.

 Adelson wrote in his newspaper in 2012 that Netanyahu was not “my puppet.”
 He was responding to former Israeli Prime Minister Ehud Olmert, who had accused Netanyahu of intervening in a U.S. election by opposing Obama “in the name of an American billionaire (Adelson) with a clear interest in the vote.”

-Although initially reluctant to donate to Trump’s presidential bid, he became a Trump backer even as other wealthy Republican donors stayed away.
-Trump won his first major newspaper endorsement of the 2016 general election when the Adelson-owned Las Vegas Review Journal supported him.
+Although initially reluctant to donate to Trump’s presidential bid, he became a Trump backer even as some other wealthy Republican donors stayed away.
+Trump won his first major newspaper endorsement of the 2016 general election when the Adelson-owned Las Vegas Review-Journal supported him.

+Adelson and his family paid $140 million in December 2015 to buy the Review-Journal - the city’s most prominent newspaper - in a secret transaction.
+The purchase price reflected a 75% premium over what it had sold for nine months earlier.
+After the family’s ownership was revealed, a flood of reporters and editors left the newspaper.

 Detractors described Adelson - who engaged in a court battle with his own sons, feuds with former associates and lawsuits against journalists - as vengeful and mean.